Last updated on July 8th, 2022 at 04:31 pm

 Boom — there it is: procrastination.

-The consequences of my procrastination is that I am going to be up late writing this post . . . because I have a post deadline — much like my son’s I-have-to-get-up-and-go-to-school deadline.
+The consequence of my procrastination is that I am going to be up late writing this post . . . because I have a deadline — much like my son’s I-have-to-get-up-and-go-to-school deadline.

 Why is it that we seem to be motivated only by deadlines, even when it is something we love doing?

 Okay, maybe not love in my son’s case with his homework, but many of us do tend to procrastinate when it comes to completing the activities that will move us forward successfully with our dreams.